siglens/siglens-docs/docs/spl-docs/evaluation-functions/informational-functions.md

 ### Usage

 `isbool` can be used with `eval` and `where` commands to check if a field's value is a Boolean (`true` or `false`).
-This is useful for conditional checks and for filtering records that contain a Boolean value in any field.
+This comes in handy for conditional checks and for filtering records that contain a Boolean value in the specified field.

 ### Example